j842-deprecated/old-install2/README.md

 ## Example

-For an example see: https://github.com/j842/docker-dr-helloworld
+For an example/template see: https://github.com/j842/docker-dr-helloworld

 ## User